TClark1011/tc-eslint-config/README.md

 - **Quotes:** Double quotes.
 Exceptions are allowed for backticks when using template strings.
 Single quotes can also be used if the string contains double quotes within it.
 - **Indent:** Tab indentation.
 - **Semicolon:** Must always use semicolon and end of lines.
+- **No Warning Comments:** "Warning" comments that begin with either `//TODO` or `//FIXME` will throw warnings.
+This helps remind you of work you need to finish.

 ## Usage